-The board of directors has the final responsibility for the management and organisation of the company and supervising routine management and business activities.
-This involves that the board is responsible for establishing control arrangements to secure that the company operates in accordance with the adopted values and Code of Conduct as well as with shareholders’ expectations of good corporate governance.
-The board of directors primarily looks after the interests of all the shareholders, but is also responsible for the company’s other stakeholders.
+The Board has the final responsibility for the management and organisation of the Company and supervising routine management and business activities.
+This involves that the Board is responsible for establishing control arrangements to secure that the Company operates in accordance with the adopted values and the Code of Conduct as well as with shareholders’ expectations of good corporate governance.
+The Board primarily looks after the interests of all the shareholders but is also responsible for the Company’s other stakeholders.

-The board’s main task is to ensure that the company develops and creates value.
-Furthermore the board of directors shall contribute to the shaping of and implementation of the Group’s strategy, ensure appropriate supervision and control of management and in other ways ensure that the Group is well operated and organised.
-The board sets the objectives for the financial performance and adopts the company’s plans and budgets.
-Items of major strategic or financial importance for the Group are the responsibility of the board.
-The board hires the CEO, defines his or her work description and authority and sets his or her salary and other compensation.
-The board each year produces an annual plan for its work as recommended.
+The Board’s main task is to ensure that the Company develops and creates value.
+Furthermore, the Board shall contribute to the shaping of and implementation of the Group’s strategy, ensure appropriate supervision and control of management and in other ways ensure that the Group is well operated and organised.
+The Board sets the objectives for the financial performance and adopts the Company’s plans and budgets.
+Items of major strategic or financial importance for the Group are the responsibility of the Board.
+The Board appoints the CEO, defines his or her work description and authority and sets his or her salary and other compensation.
+The Board each year produces an annual plan for its work as recommended.

-The latest version of the board’s instructions was approved by the board in a board meeting on 10 April 2014.
-The instructions cover the following points: Composition of the board, the board’s duties, day-to-day management, calling of board meetings and related issues, the board’s decisions, board minutes, disqualification and conflict of interest, confidentiality obligation, convening general meetings, insider rules and ethical guidelines for conduct of business.
-The board of directors can decide to deviate from instructions in certain cases.
+The latest version of the Board’s instructions was approved by the Board in a board meeting on 10 April 2014.
+The instructions cover the following points: Composition of the Board, the Board’s duties, day-to-day management, calling of Board meetings and related issues, the Board’s decisions, Board minutes, disqualification and conflict of interest, confidentiality obligation, convening general meetings, insider rules and ethical guidelines for conduct of business.
+The Board can decide to deviate from instructions in certain cases.
 The members of the Board shall pursuant to the instruction to the Board make the Company aware of any material interests that they may have in items to be considered by the Board.

-The board of directors receives regular financial reports on the Group’s economic and financial status.
+The Board receives regular financial reports on the Group’s economic and financial status.

-In accordance with section 6-41 of the Public Companies Act AKVA group has established an audit committee, consisting of Anne Breiby (Chair) and Anthony James.
+In accordance with section 6-41 of the Act, AKVA group has established an audit committee, consisting of Anne Breiby (Chair) and Anthony James.
 The Group CFO acts as the secretary of the committee.
 The mandate and work of the audit committee is described in further detail under item 10 below.

-The company has established a compensation committee, and the current Charter for the compensation committee was approved by the board in a board meeting on 21 September, 2006.
-The committee’s tasks revolve around the CEO’s terms of employment and the remuneration of the executive management including salary levels, bonus systems, options schemes, pension schemes, employment contracts etc. The committee submits recommendations to the board of directors for final approval.
+The Company has established a remuneration committee, and the current Charter for the remuneration committee was approved by the Board in a board meeting on 21 September 2006.
+The committee’s tasks revolve around the CEO’s terms of employment and the remuneration of the executive management including salary levels, bonus systems, options schemes, pension schemes, employment contracts etc. The committee submits recommendations to the Board for final approval.

 The Board’s self-evaluation